aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/change-blend-mode-gradient-overlay-effect/_index.md

 ---
-title: Change Layer Blend Mode in Gradient Overlay Effect
+title: Change Layer Blend Mode in Gradient Overlay Effect with Aspose.PSD for Java
 linktitle: Change Blend Mode in Gradient Overlay Effect
 second_title: Aspose.PSD Java API
 description: Learn how to change layer blend mode and add gradient overlay effect in PSD files using Aspose.PSD for Java.
 Step‑by‑step guide for editing PSD layers.